sonamgupta1105/video_to_text/README.md

 Streamlit for the interactive web framework.

-PyTube for YouTube video handling.
+yt-dlp for YouTube video handling.